lelylan/lelylan-ng/README.md

 Before using Lelylan APIs you need to get an access token and the fastest way to get one is to use the `login` component.
 It takes care of all steps required by the [Implicit Flow](http://dev.lelylan.com/api/oauth#implicit-grant-angular)) and will guide the user through the autorization steps showing a login link.
-Once the user has logged in all Lelylan resource are accessible.
+Once the user has logged in, all Lelylan resource are accessible.

+The following example shows all owned devices.

 ```html
 <html ng-app="lelylan">